JonnyOThan/TweakScale/Docs/announcement.md

 ## User experience

 * Improvements to part action window in the editor
   * clicking interval buttons at the ends of the ranges works better
   * can now drag the slider smoothly
   * Toggle for scaling changes to affect the entire subtree
+  * Toggle for matching node sizes when attaching parts
+  * Numeric entry (click #) is now supported
- * Button to apply the current part's scale to the subtree (NYI)
+  * Option to display the effects of scaling on the part's stats
-* Scaling gizmo akin to offset and move (NYI)
+* Scaling gizmo akin to offset and rotate
 * All parts are supported with reasonable defaults unless they opt-out or match certain filters to trap known issues (AllTweak will still override this and enable *everything*)
 * Reduced dependencies to only ModuleManager and Harmony
 * Optimized for better performance
   * better loading time to main menu
   * better switch-to-editor time
   * scaling a part is more responsive
   * less performance impact in flight scene
   * probably better save/load performance, but I'd have to check
 	// TODO: maybe get some data to compare?
+* Less intrusive and more targeted validation system

 ## Robustness